Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 11/8/2022

-I am one of the admins on a science-based Maremma Facebook group called Maremma Sheepdog Open Forum.
-One of the main goals of our group is to provide accurate, scientific and up to date information to anyone interested in this wonderful breed.
+I admin a science-based Maremma Facebook group called Maremma Sheepdog Open Forum.
+One of the main goals of the group is to provide accurate, scientific and up to date information to anyone interested in this wonderful breed.
 We have had some great posts lately from people seeking to learn more about how to find an ethical breeder to buy Maremmas from, as well as how to choose breeding stock and make wise decisions for those who would like to start their own breeding programs.
 These are such wonderful questions that I decided that I would start a series of blog posts on the topic, breaking down each area of importance and examining it further.

 There are so many considerations when choosing a breeder: temperament and working ability (number one in my book), the health and soundness of the breeding stock, pedigrees, conformation, DNA testing, COI's, how the parent dogs are utilized by the breeder, (Are they true working dogs or just pretty lawn ornaments?), how the puppies are socialized both with stock and with people and in other ways.
 Puppies locked in a barn and barely handled are really no better than pampered pups raised by a pool as "estate guardians" with no stock exposure.
 Both are being deprived of what they need to grow into great LGD's.
 I can't cover all the things to look for in one post so I will start with one of the most important, in my book, the importance of sound hips in breeding dogs.